cl0ver012/Amazon-Scraper/README.md

 # Amazon-Scraper: Find your perfect item!

 Welcome to Amazon Scraper!
 Use this program to scrape amazon for your desired items.
-Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, and more to come!
+Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, csv output, and more to come!

 ## Dependencies: